-- Focus on our 8x8 Virtual Office product line.
 Toward the end of fiscal 2006, we began to shift the focus of our sales and marketing efforts to growing the 8x8 Virtual Office services and applications.
 8x8 Virtual Office currently generates higher margins for us than our residential consumer service offerings.
 The businesses that subscribe to this service pay for the premise equipment and generate higher monthly service revenues.
-In addition, they are more likely to subscribe to our add-on services and are less likely to leave the service. - Capitalize on our technological expertise to introduce new products and features.
+In addition, they are more likely to subscribe to our add-on services and are less likely to leave the service.

+- Capitalize on our technological expertise to introduce new products and features.
 Over the past 10 years, we have developed or acquired several core technologies that form the backbone of our video and VoIP service which we intend to use to develop product enhancements and future products.
 We developed the core software associated with the Virtual Office product line including the call control engine, protocol stacks and network address translation (NAT) traversal firmware for the customer premise equipment.
 As a result, we are able to update the software functionality of our services without third party assistance and limit the distribution of our unique customer premise equipment features such as NAT traversal to customer premise equipment that is sold in conjunction with our services.
-We were the first VoIP service provider to ship two-way video-enabled hardware, and our 8x8 Virtual Office services are among the most feature-rich hosted VoIP business services in the industry.

-• Offer the best possible service and support to our customers with a world class customer support organization.
-We have an established call center and customer support group at our headquarters in Santa Clara, California and outsourced call center operation located in Santa Maria, California.
+We were the first VoIP service provider to ship two-way video-enabled hardware, and our 8x8 Virtual Office services are among the most feature-rich hosted VoIP business services in the industry. - Offer the best possible service and support to our customers with a world class customer support organization.
+We have an established call center and customer support group at our headquarters in Sunnyvale, California and outsourced call center operation located in Santa Maria, California.
 We also have invested in significant upgrades to our existing back office infrastructure to enhance the support we can provide to new and existing subscribers, as well as our distribution partners.
 Our strengths include customer service from technically sophisticated customer service agents providing support from onshore facilities located in California.
-In fiscal 2009, our call center statistics were better than the industry averages with abandoned call rates averaging less than 4.3% and wait times averaging less than one minute.